wwerner/promute/README.md

 It does the simplest thing that could possibly work.
 Within a scroll listener, it ...
-* ... identifies promoted tweets by the 'Promoted' label at the bottom,
+* ... identifies promoted tweets by the 'Ad' label beside the menu activator,
 * ... opens the tweets context menu,
 * ... and clicks the mute button